hydra3333/vapoursynth-cnr3/src/handover_documents/FINAL_DOCS/Document_B_CNR3_Restart_Work_Plan_and_Current_State_v3_2_9_1.md

 recursive filter; `fmUnordered` stays — `requestPattern` is a separate layer from `filterMode` and does not affect the CMS7 cache).
 N>1 clean refusal (`branch=after-frame1-before-recovery-wiring`).
 Proves N==1 only.
+**[2026-06-23: the predecessor step and ownership tail in this paragraph are SUPERSEDED — predecessor handling is now PIN-CARRY; see the pin-carry decision note immediately below.]**

+**[2026-06-23 — PIN-CARRY DECISION (additive; supersedes the predecessor-handling and ownership wording above).]**
+K.1E branch-(c) sources the predecessor by PIN-CARRY, not by taking a second VSFrame reference.
+The foundational locking/pinning cross-check returned GREEN LIGHT — all Tier-1 fatals PASS on two independent reads, and the per-invocation pin-list is caller-owned (INV-D1), so this is thin USE of already-proven machinery, not a cache-core internals change.
+- **Predecessor step** (supersedes "acquire cached output[0] as predecessor (real lookup/addref, carried in frameData)" above): at `arInitial`, PIN cached output[0] via the proven AS1 fused `lookup_frame_and_record_pin` — it returns a BORROWED `const VSFrame*` and records a consumer-pin on the per-invocation pin-list, atomically; carry {borrowed pointer + predecessor frame number + pin-list} in frameData; request source[1]; return NULL.
+At `arAllFramesReady`, use the borrowed (still-pinned) predecessor into the proven P.11B, then DISCHARGE the pin.
+Discharge is wired on BOTH the `arAllFramesReady` arm AND the `arError` arm; the doubly-abandoned case (activation abandoned AND the frameData free callback never runs) is the benign residual below.
+No second VSFrame reference is ever taken for the predecessor — it is borrowed, kept alive by the pin (liveness comes from the pin, INV-B2;
+  NOT from output[0]'s checkpoint status — that would be the retired checkpoint-as-pin reasoning, R-RETIRED-03).
+- **Ownership tail** (supersedes "acquired=1, released=1, transferred=0, balance=0" above, the
+  `pred_released=1` / `pred_balance=0` figures in confirmation 2 below, and the restatement in the §10
+  v3.2.9.1 NOTE): the proof obligation is a PIN-LEDGER, not a ref-ledger — pin taken=1, discharged=1, `pin_count` balance=0, with ZERO predecessor VSFrame refs acquired or freed (borrowed). `transferred=1` applies to output[1] ONLY (the K.1B-proven return path), not to the predecessor.
+- **KDT consequence:** the frame-1 KDT line's ownership fields move to pin-ledger terms (e.g.
+  `pred_pinned` / `pred_discharged` / `pred_pin_balance`, with no acquired/transferred for the borrowed
+  predecessor); exact field names to be settled when the K.1E text plan is produced.
+- **Benign residual (confirmed from committed code):** an abandoned activation's worst-case residual is an UNDISCHARGED PIN — frame-safe and crash-safe (`~Cnr3OutputCacheCore` is `= default` and RAII-frees each slot's `Cnr3OwnedFrameRef`; `clear()` is not on the free path → no frame-ref leak, no lifecycle_violation at teardown) but SILENT today; surfaced by the future end-of-run integrity report (deferred owed item).
+- **New K.1E work (not a pre-existing fact):** discharge must be WIRED INTO the frameData free callback — the single point covering normal completion AND a VS-freed abandon — new getFrame-side glue in `vapoursynth-Cnr3.cpp` (cross-check INV-F3).
+This note does NOT change CMS §8.7 or any cache-core code; it records how K.1E sources the predecessor.

 **Designer review of the K.1E branch-(c) proposal: three confirmations accepted; a FOURTH is drafted but NOT yet sent** (see DELTA §4):